SageOx

 Domain terminologyTeam Context definitions

 Coding sessions produce valuable insights — architecture discoveries, debugging breakthroughs, refactoring rationale.
-Capture them so future sessions and coworkers benefit.
+Capture them so future sessions benefit.

 The session transcript — your questions, the AI coworker's reasoning, decisions made — gets committed to your repo's Ledger.
 Future sessions can reference it.